 PLEASE NOTE: THIS COMMUNICATION IS EITHER 1) ONLY THE RECOMMENDATION OF AN RRC STAFF ATTORNEY AS TO ACTION THAT THE ATTORNEY BELIEVES THE COMMISSION SHOULD TAKE ON THE CITED RULE AT ITS NEXT MEETING, OR 2) AN OPINION OF THAT ATTORNEY AS TO SOME MATTER CONCERNING THAT RULE.
-THE AGENCY AND MEMBERS OF THE PUBLIC ARE INVITED TO SUBMIT THEIR OWN COMMENTS AND RECOMMENDATIONS (ACCORDING TO RRC RULES) TO THE COMMISSION.
+THE AGENCY AND MEMBERS OF THE PUBLICARE INVITED TO SUBMIT THEIR OWN COMMENTS AND RECOMMENDATIONS (ACCORDING TO RRC RULES) TO THE COMMISSION.

-RULE CITATION: 21 NCAC 06L .0204 Temporary Rule
+AGENCY: Board of Barber and Electrolysis Examines RULE CITATION: 21 NCAC 06L .0204 Temporary Rule RECOMMENDATION DATE: April 18, 2023 RECOMMENDED ACTION: